AdobeDocs/campaign-classic.en/help/migration/using/specific-configurations-in-v5-11.md

 1. Before starting the migration, back up the database.
 1. Delete SQL changes.
-1. Perform the postupgrade according to the procedure detailed in the  [Prerequisites for migration to Adobe Campaign 7](../../migration/using/prerequisites-for-migration-to-adobe-campaign-7.md) section.
+1. Perform the postupgrade
     >[!NOTE]
     >
-    >It is imperative that you follow the migration steps presented in the [Prerequisites for migration to Adobe Campaign 7](../../migration/using/prerequisites-for-migration-to-adobe-campaign-7.md) section.
+    >You must follow the migration steps presented in [this section](../../migration/using/migrating-in-windows-for-adobe-campaign-7.md).
 1. Reintegrate SQL changes.

 In this example, a **NmcTrackingLogMessages** view had been created and this has a **Timestamp** field named **tslog**.
 In this case, the migration procedure fails and the following error message appears: